Home

 "Wow, you can hear all of that, I can't hear a thing,” said Tim.

-“Wow,” said Tim.
-“That's wonderful.”
+“Wow,” thats fantastic," said Tim.

 “Now then, little Tim, let's go back inside and get warm by the fire.
 We can have our supper, and if you're lucky, we may even have time for a story before your dad gets back.”